 - Lower the flame completely and check the consistency.
 Take ¼ teaspoon sugar syrup from the center of the pot and cool it.

 - Take a few drops of this in between your thumb and forefinger.
 When you separate the fingers, you should see a single long thread.
 Turn off the stove immediately.

 - Check this 2 to 3 times to ensure it is right.
 Check the step-by-step photos above.
 Cool the sugar syrup a bit to slightly hot temperature.

 Making besan burfi

-- Ensure besan has cooled down to warm temperature and the syrup is slightly hot & not boiling hot.
+- Ensure besan has cooled down to warm temperature but the ghee is not solidified.
+The syrup is slightly hot & not boiling hot.
 If you put your finger in the syrup, you should feel it is hot and not warm.
 Check the picture in the step by step photo instructions so you don't go wrong at this stage.
 The syrup has to be all liquid and still hot.

 - Add cardamom powder to the besan and then pour half of the sugar syrup.